Evidence-based

 Does tinnitus cause migraine?

 No, tinnitus does not cause migraine.
-The migraine tinnitus link runs the opposite direction.
 Neurology Times reports that people with migraine have a three times higher risk of developing tinnitus than those without migraine.

 In addition, those with migraine who also experience allodynia are also more likely to experience tinnitus.
 So experiencing tinnitus alongside your migraine may, and that’s a big may that needs more research, be a sign of migraine chronification.

 When it comes to migraine specifically, tinnitus may indicate a problem in the central process of the brain rather than in the inner ear.
-If you happen to have vestibular migraine or vestibular migraine and Meniere’s disease, the problem may be in both central processing (central) and the inner ear (peripheral).
+Because migraine interferes with messages coming in from the ear.
+If you happen to have vestibular migraine or vestibular migraine and Meniere’s disease, the problem may be in both central processing (brain) and the inner ear (peripheral).

-You can help to minimize tinnitus and migraines by gaining control over your migraine to break the tinnitus migraine link.
+You can help to minimize tinnitus and migraine attacks by gaining control over your migraine to break the tinnitus-migraine link.

 • Migraine DietHeal Your Headache diet, Charleston and Keto are popular choices, but the Mediterranean diet and the idea of simply eating less processed foods are gaining traction too.
 Trialing diet is a great way to investigate if diet is your tinnitus culprit.